paws-r/paws/cran/paws/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no NOTEs, ERRORs, or WARNINGs.

-There was one NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'David Kretch <david.kretch@gmail.com>'

-New submission

 ## Downstream dependencies